rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

  (under $100 trillion).
 That is, all the money on earth (including
  Bitcoin) falls short of the value of land.
+Even during the gold standard this was true, there is not (and never was) enough gold to buy all the land on earth.

-Even more confounding, the total value of derivatives is measured in quadrillions, significantly higher than all the money on earth.
+Even more confounding, the total value of derivatives is measured in quadrillions of dollars, significantly higher than all the land and all the money on earth combined.